linawolf/slick/Documentation/Introduction/WhatDoYouNeed/Index.rst

 Slick should run proper with

+- TYPO3 11.5 all features with Fluid Styled Content (fluid_styled_content)

+- TYPO3 10.4 all features with Fluid Styled Content (fluid_styled_content)

 - TYPO3 9.5 all features with Fluid Styled Content (fluid_styled_content)

 - TYPO3 8.7 all features with Fluid Styled Content (fluid_styled_content)